YikSanChan/site/pages/posts/practical-mlsys-goodreads.md

 Comment: [Activeloop](https://github.com/activeloopai/hub) allows users to read unstructured data just as a `pandas.DataFrame`, from multiple sources (s3 etc).
 Chang and friends are also working on [rikai](https://github.com/eto-ai/rikai).

+### Optimal Feature Discovery: Better, Leaner Machine Learning Models Through Information Theory

+[Link](https://eng.uber.com/optimal-feature-discovery-ml/).
+By Adam Wang, Olcay Cirit, Amit Nene, and Niel Teng Hu at Uber, 2021/05.

+Feature stores host a lot of features.
+The question is, how to use the large feature pool to make models better - smaller size, and

 ---